The “$50 million phone call”

 To learn more about the history of the Penn State Milton S. Hershey Medical Center, visit the exciting new exhibits at The Hershey Story.

-For more information about the history of Milton S. Hershey Medical Center, please contact Marketing and Communications at 717-531-8606.
+For more information about the history of Penn State Health, please contact the Office of Marketing and Communications at 717-531-8606.